mlynch5187/wizarding-objects-javascript/lunchbox/README.md

 ### Running the Tests

+- Create a new package.json file by running 'npm init'
+- Run npm install in the root directory
+- Run `npm install chai` to install chai for testing
-You can run the tests from the root of this repository.
-When you type `pwd` in the console, the last path location should be `javascript-foundations`.
+- Run the tests from the root of this repository.

-Run the command `npm test lunchbox/snack-test.js`.
+- Run the command `npm test test/lunchbox-test.js`.
 To run other     tests, just replace the test file name.

 ### Make the tests pass in the following sequence: